SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/_episodes/04-example_IDL_job.md

 - "Run an IDL program using the Solarsoft library"
 questions:
 - "How do we run IDL programs using the Solarsoft library"
+keypoints:
+- "Use a slurm batch job to run your code on a compute node"
+- "Copy data back to your own computer with an SCP or SFTP such as Filezilla"
 ---

 A simple set of example code to confirm that IDL and Solarsoft are functioning as expected is available from [https://gitlab.com/FaradaysGnomes/scw-idl-tutorial.git](Richard Grimes' gitlab page).